micro-os-plus/eclipse-demo-projects/f0discovery-blinky-micro-os-plus/scripts/README.md

 The resulting folder is marked as read/only.

-This script requires the helper script from parent `scripts/generate-helper.sh`.

 ## generate.mac.command

 Wrapper for macOS, using the development tree as source; update the absolute address of the development tree is cloned and execute it by double clicking in Finder.